pikvm/pikvm/README.md

 **It is recomended to buid v2 since it supports all features including the Mass Storage Drive feature.
 It's also the easiest to make.**

-**Hardware for v2**
+## Hardware for v2**
 * Raspberry Pi 4 (2 GB model is enough) or ZeroW.
-The Pi 4 is reccomended because the ZeroW is very slow.
+The Pi 4 is recomended because the ZeroW is very slow.
 * MicroSD card (min 16 GB recommended).
 * USB-A 3A charger (female socket) or power supply.
 * Video capture device:
-  * **Recommended**: HDMI to CSI-2 bridge board: [Lusya or any other based on the Toshiba TC358743](https://aliexpress.com/item/4000102166176.html) (it supports the compression control, has a lowest video latency for ~100ms, and may determine the source resolution; see the FAQ above for the explanation)
+  * **Recommended**: [HDMI to CSI-2 bridge based on TC358743](https://aliexpress.com/item/4000102166176.html) - it supports the compression control, has a lowest video latency for ~100ms, and may determine the source resolution; see the FAQ above for the explanation.
-  * HDMI to USB dongle (RPi4 only): [AliExpress](https://aliexpress.ru/item/4001043540669.html) (high video latency ~200ms, no compression control, can't detect the source resolution)
+  * An alternative for RPi4: [HDMI to USB dongle](https://aliexpress.ru/item/4001043540669.html) - high video latency ~200ms, no compression control, can't detect the source resolution
 * Only for Raspberry Pi 4:
   * Parts for Y-splitter cable:
     - 1x USB-A to USB-C cable (male-male).